Thinking About Work

 Getting Jobs: Getting actual jobs is one of the best ways to see if work is for you.
-You can get paid, you try it out “for real,” and it is the closest to the experience you’re trying to assess for yourself.
+You can get paid and it is the closest to the experience you’re trying to assess for yourself.
 Working is the best way to decide if you want to work.

 Job Shadowing: “Shadowing” someone is observing, or watching, someone do work to see what they do on the job.
 Some jobs may be easier to shadow than others, and vocational counselors may be able to help you set up a job shadow experience if you want to try it.

-Volunteering: Though volunteering doesn’t pay you money, when you volunteer your time, energy, and skill to an organization, you get “paid” with experience, a chance to see if you like working at all and at that kind of job, and perhaps, if it goes well, with a job reference for future job applications.
+Volunteering: Though volunteering doesn’t pay you money, when you volunteer your time, energy, and skill to an organization, you get “paid” with experience.
+This is a chance to see if you like working and you may get a job reference for future job applications.

 Transitional Employment: Some employment programs, such as ICCD Clubhouses, can offer short-term job experiences.